Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 The “ALLCAPS” command is just one of many others you can use on the Nexis search home page to easily refine your results.
-You can find a downloadable and print-friendly list of more precision search commands here.

 The data you can search in Nexis is segmented.
 In other words, documents and other forms of content contain within them searchable element types.

 These segments within the content work just like descriptors or fields.
 Along with particular words or phrases, you can include segments in your searches by using connectors.
 (That brings us back to pro tip #1!)

 There are many segments you can add to your searches, including the BODY segment, which searches the main body of document for your search phrase, and LEAD.
 When using the LEAD segment in your search, you’re instructing Nexis to rule out any document which doesn’t contain your search term in the lead paragraph.

 When you conduct a Nexis search, you’re not just restricted to finding information based on the mere mention of specific words and phrases.
 Our SmartIndexing Technology™ tags news, business, and legislative documents with the topics discussed within them.
 This means you can discover relevant content on companies, industries, people, locations, and more whether or not they’re explicitly mentioned in a document.